MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes a string, and returns a new string in which every character is doubled.
+Write a method that takes a string, and returns a new string in which every consonant character is doubled.
+Vowels (a,e,i,o,u), digits, punctuation, and whitespace should not be doubled.

-  Input: string
+  Input:
-  Output: new string
+  Output:
-    - same characters as input string
-    - every character is doubled
-      - this includes spaces, punctuation, etc

   ## Rules
   ### explicit

   ### implicit
-  - if input string is empty, return empty string

   ## Questions

 # EXAMPLES
+double_consonants('String') == "SSttrrinngg"
-repeater('Hello') == "HHeelllloo"
+double_consonants("Hello-World!") == "HHellllo-WWorrlldd!"
-repeater("Good job!") == "GGoooodd  jjoobb!!"
+double_consonants("July 4th") == "JJullyy 4tthh"
-repeater('') == ''
+double_consonants('') == ""

 # DATA STRUCTURES

 # ALGORITHM
-- iterate over each character of the input string
-- double each character
-- return string

 # # # # # # # # # # # # # # # # # # # # # # # # #